Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Bigos, traditional Polish food| ©Caterine Romero

-With an average temperature of 3 degrees Celsius, February is on the podium of the coldest months.
+February is the third coldest month of the year.
 Fortunately, you can warm up with the generous dishes of Polish cuisine.
-The local food has many influences from neighbouring countries (especially Lithuania, Hungary, Russia and Germany) as well as from further afield.
-For example, the Italian influence dates back to the 13th and 14th centuries when there were important trade links with Genoa, Florence and Venice.
+The local food has a lot of influence from neighbouring countries, especially Lithuania, Hungary, Russia and Germany, as well as from further afield.
+For example, Italian influence dates back to the 13th and 14th centuries when there were important trade links with Genoa, Florence and Venice.

 Another culture that has left its mark is Turkish, as spices and coffee came to Poland through contacts with the Ottoman Empire.
-The result is a varied, tasty cuisine that is perfect to combat the cold.
-Below is a short list of dishes that you absolutely must try:
+The result is a varied, tasty cuisine, perfect to combat the cold.
+Here is a short list of dishes that you absolutely must try and that you will certainly have the opportunity to try if you book a gastronomic tour of the Jewish Quarter:

 • Pierogi, the comfort food par excellence.
 These are thin dumplings with different fillings: meat, mushrooms, seasonal fruit (blueberries, strawberries and cherries), buckwheat, cottage cheese or potatoes with fried onions.